mansakondo/activemodel-embedding/README.md

   end
 end
 ```
-Let's register our type as we gonna use it in more than one place:
+Let's register our type as we gonna use it multiple times:
 ```ruby
 # config/initializers/type.rb
 ActiveModel::Type.register(:document, DocumentType)